Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Some exact results about the spectra

 where $\chi\left( M,\lambda \right)$ denotes the characteristic polynomial for the matrix $M$ in the variable $\lambda$, and $Q = D+A$, with $D$, $A$, $n$, and $m$ standing for the degree matrix, the adjacency matrix, the number of vertices and the number of edges of the \emph{layout} $G$, respectively.
 The degree of a graph vertex is the number of edges connecting to it (coordination number), and hence the degree matrix here is the diagonal matrix whose entries correspond to the number of resonators connected to each capacitor in the layout circuit.
 The matrix $Q$ is known in the graph literature as the signless Laplacian matrix of the graph $G$ (see, e.g., \cite{cvetkovic_signless_2007}).
 The same Lemma applied to $A_{LG}^*$ gives

 where $L = D-A$ is the usual Laplacian matrix of the \emph{layout} $G$.
 Note how Eqs.~\eqref{est1} and \eqref{est2} relate the spectrum of the line graph $L(G)$ to properties of its layout $G$.
 Both matrices $Q$ and $L$ are positive semi-definite and, thus, the spectra of both $A_{LG}$ and $A_{LG}^*$ are bounded from below by $-2$.
 Moreover, there are flat bands with at least $m-n$ eigenvectors with eigenvalue $\lambda_{\rm min}=-2$ for any layout $G$.
 In fact, for the half-wave modes, the flat band has $m-n+1$ eigenstates, since $L$ always has a single zero eigenvalue due to the fact that the layout is connected \cite{spectra}.
 Furthermore, $Q$ also has one vanishing eigenvalue if and only if $G$ is bipartite, in which case we also have $\chi\left( Q,\lambda \right) = \chi\left( L,\lambda \right)$ \cite{cvetkovic_signless_2007}, so that ${A_{LG}}$ and ${A_{LG}^*}$ have the same spectra.
 This case corresponds to a layout with a balanced \cite{zaslavsky_signed} signed line graph.
 Physically, this is a consequence of the fact that the two Hamiltonians corresponding to Eqs.~\eqref{H_s} and \eqref{H_a} are gauge equivalent in this case.
-The question as to whether there is a non-zero gap separating the flat band from the rest of the spectra of infinite graphs, clearly related to the value of the first non-vanishing eigenvalue of $L$ and $Q$, has a long history in graph theory (see, e.g., \cite{kollar_line-graph_2020}).
-Nevertheless, it is clear from Eqs.~\eqref{est1} and \eqref{est2} that the spectra of the layout Laplacian matrices $Q$ and $L$ suffice to determine the complete spectra of the physical Hamiltonian of Eq.~\eqref{ham} for both full and half-wave modes.
+It is clear from Eqs.~\eqref{est1} and \eqref{est2} that the spectra of the layout matrices $Q$ and $L$ suffice to determine the complete spectra of the physical Hamiltonian of Eq.~\eqref{ham} for both full and half-wave modes.
 All the other eigenvalues belong to the flat band at $\lambda=-2$.

 Let us illustrate this with the finite $\{5,3\}$ tiling of $\mathbb{S}^2$ of Fig.~\ref{fig3}, whose associated line graph is the icosidodecahedron.
 The layout in this case has $L = 3I-A$ and $Q=3I+A$.
 Moreover, for the dodecahedron \cite{cvetkovic_signless_2007}